Orthodox International Youth Festival "Bratya": Roleplay

 An important component of each festival is a role-playing game similar to the quest, which combines the sports and educational components.
 Role play is usually associated with the history of the place where it is played.

 Prior to the festival, some of its participants, from among the festival organizers and volunteers, memorize their roles and prepare appropriate clothing and other props for the image of a certain epoch, and when the role-playing game begins, they take their positions on the ground.
 The remaining participants are divided into groups.
 Which group a particular participant falls into is determined prior to the beginning of the festival and is written on a badge; when receiving a badge, the participant learns the name of his group.
 Each group has an individual route, which is indicated on the map issued to each group.
 When a group arrives at the next specified place, they are met by one or several actors in a particular image related to the role-playing theme, who tell their legend and then give the group a task.
 If the team copes with the task, it receives a part of one or another artifact.
-Regardless of whether the group coped with the next task, they go to carry out the following in order to fully follow the route they set.
+Regardless of whether the group coped with the next task, they go to carry out the following to fully follow the route they set.

 A role-playing game, conducted at the place of its appearance, the Borodino field, usually cost around the 1812 Battle of Borodino and its participants, the heroes of the battle for Moscow in 1941, as well as devotees of piety of these places; all of them were already present at the 2006 festival.
 Among the heroes of the 1812 Patriotic War, participants in the quest can meet Kutuzov, Napoleon, Nadezhda Durova, hussars, French soldiers, Russian peasants, as well as the writer Leo Tolstoy, who described the Battle of Borodino in "War and Peace", and the author of "Borodino Panorama" Franz Roubaud.
 Of the heroes of the Great Patriotic War on the field, there are Red Army soldiers, Wehrmacht soldiers, partisans, nurses.
 Among the devotees of piety one can meet with the schema-nun Rachel (Korotkova) and Margarita Tuchkova.
 In addition, the very presence in the Borodino field and movement along it allowed the participants to clearly imagine the scale of the battlefield.